Patti LaBelle: Civil suits

-In 2010, LaBelle went into a rage that resulted in her verbally and physically attacking a mother and her 18 month old daughter.
-The singer threw water, yelled obscenities, and attempted to assault the mother during a 10-minute tirade in the lobby of the Trump Place Apartments in Manhattan, NY.
-LaBelle agreed to a settlement of $100,000 and attempted to get her son's deposition, where he lied that no altercation took place, destroyed following the settlement.
+In 2010, LaBelle yelled at a woman and spilled water on her baby; that happened in the lobby of the Trump Place Apartments in Manhattan.
+LaBelle agreed to a settlement of $100,000 to avoid a trial.
 The family donated the award to a charity.

 In June 2011, a West Point cadet filed a civil suit against LaBelle after he was allegedly assaulted by her bodyguards at George Bush Intercontinental Airport in Houston, Texas.
 LaBelle and her entourage were on their way to a gig in Louisiana when Richard King, a 23-year-old cadet on spring break, was waiting to be picked up in the ride-share area.
-King alleged that Labelle's entourage attacked him, causing a concussion, Labelle’s entourage stated that he had provoked the attack.
-Video evidence showed he was on a cell phone prior to the attack and did not engage any of the members of Labelle's group until after they assaulted him.
+King alleged that Labelle's entourage attacked him, causing a concussion, Labelle's entourage said that he had provoked the attack.
+King lost his court case after five days of testimony.
 King was suspended from the U.S. Military Academy.
 He sued LaBelle and Holmes for assault, seeking $1 million in civil court.
 LaBelle filed a counter-suit.
 Efrem Holmes, Labelle's bodyguard, was acquitted of misdemeanor assault on November 12, 2013, stemming from the incident.